This document is only valid for the day on which it is accessed. Please read our disclaimer.

 A confirmed case of influenza is defined as a person with laboratory confirmed influenza virus infection by one or more of the following tests:

-- viral culture (not currently being performed during pandemic)
+- viral culture (not usually performed during pandemic)

 - four-fold rise in influenza virus specific neutralising antibodies